lianruizuo/haca3/README.md

 ## 5. Acknowledgements

+Special thanks for Samuel Remedios, Blake Dewey, and Yihao Liu for their help and feedbacks while preparing this GitHub page.

 The authors thank BLSA participants, as well as colleagues of the Laboratory of Behavioral Neuroscience (LBN) of NIA and the Image Analysis and Communications Laboratory (IACL) of JHU.
 This work was supported in part by the Intramural Research Program of the National Institutes of Health,